 Tobacco products are prohibited in all Travis County properties, including parks.

-All pets must be kept under the owner's direct control and attached to a person or fixed object at all times by a leash not to exceed six feet in length, and shall not be left unattended or constitute a nuisance.
+Pets are welcome at most of our parks and are required to be kept on leash at all times.
+Pets must be kept under the owner's direct control and secured at all times by a leash not to exceed six feet in length, and shall not be left unattended or constitute a nuisance.
 Noisy, vicious, or dangerous animals are not permitted, as determined on site by park staff.

 Exception: Pets are not allowed in Hamilton Pool Preserve, Pogue Springs Preserve, Wild Basin Preserve, Hippie Hollow Park, Tom Hughes Park, or on the Point at Bob Wentz Park.